 7.2 Artificial intelligence

-Principles of organizational psychology may be applied in HR analytics with a view to improve productivity.
-For this, overall well-being of employees must be kept in view, along with the strategic goals and objectives of the organization.
+Principles of organizational psychology may be applied in HR analytics , with a view to increase productivity.
+For this, overall well being of the employees must be taken into account, along with the strategic goals and objectives of the organization.

 If you are looking to upgrade your skills in HR Analytics, you might want to consider a certification in HR Analytics by CHRMP.
 To learn more click here.